kjlj/scRNA-seq_VDJ/docs/igblast_setup.md

 # save the file
 ```

-There is also the option to exclude the TRD and TRG as these are not amplified by the 10x primers (only targets the TRB and TRA constant regions), but best to have a complete reference set that can be used for all analysis.
+There is the option to not include the TRD and TRG as these are not amplified by the 10x primers (only targets the TRB and TRA constant regions), but best to have a complete reference set that can be used for all analysis.

-Next, compile each gene into a single file for Ig and TR.
-This uses the cat command which prints the contents of a file.
-By using this command with a wildcard (the \* means 'any character' so IG\*V will apply the cat command to the IGKV, IGHV and IGLV) and directing the output to a new file (cat by default prints to the screen, but adding the > symbol redirects this to the filename provided) is telling we can print the contents of the files to a single new file.
+Next, compile each gene type into a single files for Ig and TR.
+This uses the `cat` command which prints the contents of a file.
+By using this command with a wildcard (the \* means 'any character' so IG\*V will apply the `cat` command to the IGKV, IGHV and IGLV) and directing the output to a new file (cat by default prints to the screen, but adding the `>` symbol redirects this to the filename provided).
 ```
 #navigate to directory where the references were downloaded
 cd ~/data/apps/ncbi-igblast-1.21.0/references/